 Eat better feel better

 Have I changed your mind about potatoes?
 Obviously ,I am not suggesting you pile your plate high with them, but adding a servings (a clenched fist sized serving) can help you feel satisfied and do wonders for your gut health at the same time.
-To find out more about ways to “eat better and feel better” find out about my next 4 -week online programme starting January 11th to kick start 2021 in the best of health!
+To find out more about ways to “eat better and feel better” find out about my next 4 -week online programme starting soon *earlybird offer ends soon.
+Join today!

 Need more specific, one to one advice?

 As a Nutritional Therapist specialist in gut health, I have learnt from years of clinical experience that optimising gut health is key to improving physical and mental wellbeing.
 There is no better time to take your health in hand, and by having one to one, specialised advice, tailored to your unique needs, conditions, likes and dislikes, together we can create the best health plan, just for you.

 If you would like to know how you can work with me on a one to one basis via Zoom and would like to arrange a free 15 minute discovery call so I can learn a little more about you and your health goals, I would love to hear from you today.

 To get your hands nutritional facts, insights and fabulous recipes like my “New potato & Sundried tomato salad” shown, subscribe to my monthly newsletter